Research and Outreach

 Research in the Motor Neuroscience Laboratory (MNL) uses behavioral and neurophysiological techniques to address questions about brain mechanisms underlying human motor control.
 Although the lab is primarily oriented towards basic research, knowledge gained in this research is relevant in the context of understanding motor learning processes, and rehabilitation of motor disorders.
 Directed by Florian Kagerer, Ph.D.

-The Social Processes in Physical Activity Laboratory (SPPAL) is focused on generating deeper understanding of social and motivational processes within sport, physical education, and other youth physical activity contexts.
-Recent work has also examined physical activity as a way to address social, behavioral, and cognitive symptoms in young children with ADHD.
-We employ a social and developmental psychology vantage and conduct interdisciplinary research with colleagues in neuroscience, motor control, and clinical psychology.
+The Social & Motivational Processes in Physical Activity Lab (SiMPL) addresses social and motivational processes within sport, physical education, and other youth physical activity contexts.
+We are interested in how physical activity contributes to psychological and social development as well as how to promote physical activity motivation and behavior in young people.
+Our work draws heavily from developmental, social, and sport psychology perspectives and we collaborate closely with colleagues in clinical psychology, motor control, neuroscience, and physical education pedagogy.
 Directed by Alan L. Smith, Ph.D.

 Sports Injury Research Laboratory (SIRL)

 The Sports Injury Research Laboratory (SIRL) is a collaborative sports medicine research laboratory in the Department of Kinesiology with research focus in the areas of knee joint injury and sport related concussion.
 The knee research group focuses on investigating the effect of knee joint injury on physical activity behaviors and lower extremity neuromuscular function while the focus of the concussion research group is the neurocognitive and psychological effects of concussion in youth populations.
 The SIRL is co-directed by Dr. Chris Kuenze and Dr. Tracey Covassin.